lasso-js/lasso/README.md

 <hr>

-[__Sample App__](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-taglib) To try out and experiment with optimizer taglib, please see the following project:<br>[raptor-samples/optimizer-taglib](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-taglib)
+[__Sample App__](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-taglib) To try out and experiment with the code for this tutorial, please see the following project:<br>[raptor-samples/optimizer-taglib](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-taglib)

 <hr>